-Color your summer patio, porch, garden or yard with flowers this summer!
+Brighten your summer patio, porch, garden or yard with flowers this summer!
 We grow our flowers with our vegetables to make a spectacular parade of color all summer long.
-Aside from the aesthetics, flowers also attract pollinators to help pollinate your veggies and beneficial insects to help fight off the ones who compete for the veggies!
+Aside from the aesthetics, flowers also attract pollinators to help pollinate your garden veggies and fruits as well as native plants.
+Flowers also attract beneficial insects to help fight off the ones who compete for the veggies.

-Brighten up salads and other dishes with edible flowers!
+Brighten up salads and other dishes with edible flowers like nastrutium, marigold, viola, and calendula (to name a few)!
 Use marigolds to stave off bugs in your veggie garden and/or grow flowers for your own bouquets.
-All annual flowers grown for the 4-pack size.

-30 New Annual Varieties for 2021!
+26 New Annual Flower Varieties for 2022!
 Scroll down for information on each variety available this year.

 Amaranth, Emerald Tassels